Thursday, March 04, 2010

 Friday, October 03, 2008

 In between the professional dialogues, I go home.
 I lament that it's almost dark now by seven p.m.
 I sometimes feel guilty that my son and I rarely have dinner before nine p.m.
-I joke that I hope our neighbors in the quiet little bedroom community that is Tallmadge, Ohio, are at least amused by the regular sight of us grilling something for dinner in the dark out on the deck.
+I hope our neighbors in the quiet little bedroom community that is Tallmadge, Ohio, are at least amused by the regular sight of us grilling something for dinner in the dark out on the deck.
 We are like displaced Europeans, living in our own slice of GMT.
 At home, my dialogues are with my son.
 He's a talker, much more than I am.
-My son needs to get his thoughts out verbally, needs I think for the sound of the words to bounce around, off walls, off people and back at him.
+My son needs to get his thoughts out verbally, needs I think for the sound of the words to bounce around, off of walls, off of people and back at him.
 It's how he arrives at clarity.

 When you feel that you are leading -- when your mind and spirit are in leader mode -- you tend to think big.
 So, when you're then asked to adapt what you were told was your plan to some new set of rules, they generally are way too narrow.
 Rules, by definition, are restrictions.
 Leaders don't believe in restriction.
 As Capt.
 James T. Kirk once said, "I don't believe in the no-win scenario."